-With respect to lexical tones, CBT makes a six-way contrast in terms of both pitch height and pitch contour, illustrated by the contrastive set in Table 2.
-The pitch value for each tone given here is based on the description by Hoàng (1997).2 These six tones can be divided into
+With respect to lexical tones, CBT makes a six-way contrast both in terms pitch height and pitch contour, illustrated by the contrastive set in Table 3.
+The pitch value for each tone given here is based on the description by Hoàng (1997).
+These six tones can be divided into two subsets according to the pitch height at the tonal onset.
+If we compare Tone 1 with Tone 2, Tone 3 with Tone 4, and Tone 5 with Tone 6, we see that the even-number tones have similar contours but higher starting pitch than their respective odd-number tones; for example, Tone 5 (/34/) and Tone 6 (/25/) are both rising tones.
+The odd- and even-number tones can thus be said to belong to upper and lower registers, respectively.

-2 Our tonal notation differs slightly from that used in Hoàng (1997): our Tone 2 corresponds to his Tone 5 and vice versa, in order to highlight the association of tone and register.
-For clarity, we have used his numerical tone values throughout (5 = high, 1 = low), although our data appear to differ somewhat (see Section 5.1 below).
+&lt;sup>2 Our tonal notation differs slightly from that of Hoàng (1997): our Tone 2 corresponds to his Tone 5 and vice versa, in order to highlight the association of tone and register.
+For clarity, we have used his numerical tone values throughout (5=high, 1=low), although our data appear to differ somewhat (see Section 5.1).